bsj17/bsj17.github.io/_posts/2022-10-05-ExORBACUnatendedPosh.md

 ### Who?
 Role group membership controls "**Who?**" (admin or end-user) has access to roles allocated in role group.
 Basically, role group is a collection of roles.
 ### What?
-Each role consist of set's of PowerShell cmdlets **What?** can account do.
+Each role consist of sets of PowerShell cmdlets. **What?** cmdlets are available to account.
 Each cmdlet consists of parameters and switches (Yes, this is how deep you go when customizing roles).
 ### Where?
 Management role scopes define targets "**Where**?" cmdlets can be used.
 In other words what role group member can read and modify.